Data & Analytics · Mid level · Updated August 2026

 The quiet fear behind every BA hire is adding a person between business and engineering who slows both sides down.
 Your resume needs to preempt it.
 Show conflicts you resolved before build, decisions you accelerated, and moments where your spec was the reason nothing had to be rebuilt.

 Concreteness is what makes it believable.
-"Ran workshops across credit, ops, and compliance to reconcile conflicting requirements before build" names real factions with genuinely different interests.
+The example's workshop bullet ("ran workshops across credit, ops, and compliance to reconcile conflicting requirements before build") names real factions with genuinely different interests.
 Anyone who has watched those groups fight over a lending workflow knows brokering that peace is the job, and that sentence could only be written by someone who did it.

 Put numbers on documents nobody measures